allianz/ng-aquila/projects/ng-aquila/src/context-menu/context-menu.md

 By default scroll strategy of the context `reposition`, which lets the menu stay open and reposition itself when scrolling.
 To close the context menu on scroll, the scroll strategy can be set to `close`.

+To use a custom scroll container instead of the body element, [add cdkScrollable to the container element](./documentation/popover/overview#cdkscrollable)

 <!-- example(context-menu-scroll-strategy) -->

 ### Keyboard interaction